CSS Albemarle: Ordnance and projectiles

 Albemarle was equipped with two 6.4 in Brooke rifled cannon (similar to a Parrott rifle); each double-banded cannon weighed more than 12000 lb with its pivot carriage and other attached hardware.
 Both cannons were positioned along the ironclad's center-line in the armored casemate, one forward, the other aft.
 The field of fire for both pivot rifles was 180-degrees, from port to starboard: each cannon could fire from one of three gun ports, allowing Albemarle to deliver a two cannon broadside.
-Albemarle's projectiles consisted of explosive shells, anti-personnel canister shot, grape shot, and blunt-nosed, solid wrought iron "bolts" for use against Union armored ships.
+Albemarle's projectiles consisted of explosive shells, anti-personnel canister shot, grapeshot, and blunt-nosed, solid wrought iron "bolts" for use against Union armored ships.
 These were an early attempt at armor-piercing shot; solid iron like a typical solid shot, but elongated rather than spherical, giving far more weight for an equal frontal area than a traditional round ball, and thus greater penetration.
 Such projectiles could not be effectively fired from a traditional smoothbore naval gun, as the lack of stability would cause the shot to tumble in flight.